Gobi Manchurian step-by-step recipe with video and photos.

 While cauliflower is the main vegetable in this dish, adding onion, carrots and capsicum give a great texture and crunch to the dish.
 Make sure they are chopped finely and are stir-fried briefly so they retain their crunch.

 I use dark soy sauce to make this dish which gives the dish its deep colour.
 However, you may use light soy sauce or a mix of both.

 Soy sauce is quite salty.
 So adjust the salt level accordingly.

 Chinese cooking is done on high heat very quickly.
 Stir-frying on high heat produces the characteristic smoky flavour – but take care not to burn the food.

-Pro-tip: Use vegetable stock instead of water for best-tasting Gobi Manchurian.
+Pro-tip: Use vegetable stock instead of water to make this dish delicious and best-tasting.

 This dish is: